 One area that requires good support is the spine and shoulders area.
 Your mattress also has to provide enough support, but too firm mattresses can also make you feel confined and uncomfortable.
 Make sure to get the right balance between softness and firmness according to your body's shape and weight.

-Every modern mattress buying guide should give insights on how to buy a mattress both in stores and online.
-Most people like buying mattresses in the store so they can see for themselves how the mattresses feel.
+Most people prefer buying a mattress in the store so they can see for themselves how the mattresses feel.

 This way, they can also check the surface material and support of the mattresses.
-But several online shops also make mattresses available and more conveniently accessible to consumers.
+But mattresses are also available online and more conveniently accessible to consumers.

 Buying mattresses online is easy; just check this buying guide to give you all the tips you need.
 Buying online makes it easier for you to compare many different models to find the best rated mattress that matches your needs and preferences.